 Be sure to discuss the risks with your doctor before the transplant.

 The donor will be carefully tested to check for diseases.
 Both you and the donor will be tested to ensure that your tissues are compatible.
-In order for the transplant to be successful, certain markers on the blood cells and bone marrow cells, called HLS types, must match.
+In order for the transplant to be successful, certain markers on the blood cells and bone marrow cells must match.

-If the stem cells will be from the donor's bone marrow (BMT), the doctor will clean an area of the donor's hip.
+If the stem cells will be from the donor's bone marrow, an area of the donor's hip will be cleaned.
 A hollow needle and syringe will be used to remove the bone marrow.
 The doctor will make several small punctures.
 This is to harvest enough bone marrow for the transplant (1-2 quarts).
 Lastly, the wounds will be covered with bandages.

-If the stem cells will be from the donor's blood (PBSC), the doctor will stick a needle in the donor's large vein or veins in the arms.
+If the stem cells will be from the donor's blood, the doctor will stick a needle in the donor's large vein or veins in the arms.
 A machine will receive blood from the vein.
 This machine will spin the blood so that the stem cells are concentrated.
 The rest of the blood will be given back to the donor.
-The doctor will cover the puncture wounds with bandages.
+The puncture wounds will be covered with bandages.
 This procedure may require more than one blood donation.
 The donor may also be required to take pills that cause more stem cells from the bone marrow to go into the blood.

 The donated stem cells will be filtered.
-Next, the doctor will administer the cells through a small, flexible tube, called a catheter, into one of your large veins.
+The cells will be administered into one of your large veins through a small, flexible tube, called a catheter.

 The donor will recover quickly.
 You, the recipient, will need to be placed in isolation.
 This is to avoid infection until the new stem cells in the bone marrow begin to produce infection-fighting cells.